Diabetes Management. Could A Plant Based Diet Help? + Hippie Breakfast Porridge

 If you’ve emailed Clean Food Dirty Girl over the last couple of years, chances are I’ve replied to you.
 As the Virtual Office Manager for CFDG, I am on the backend fielding emails, improving our systems and working with our amazing team to keep things running smoothly.
 I am also in my second year of a Master’s program in Human Nutrition.
 Today, I’m going to venture into a role I’m both nervous and excited to dip my toes into.

-At the end of 2019, Molly invited Meal Plan subscribers from our community to reply back if they had been following our whole food plant based meal plans and had improvements in a particular lab value called HbA1c (more on that shortly).
+At the end of 2019, Molly invited Meal Plan subscribers from our community to reply back if they had been following our whole-food plant-based meal plans and had improvements in a particular lab value called HbA1c (more on that shortly).

 In this post, I’ll set the stage for a series of blog interviews born out of the many replies that Molly received.
-While anecdotal, the interview series is important because of the insight on how following a consistent whole food plant based (WFPB) meal plan that incorporates ingredient diversity, without regard for macronutrient (protein, fat, and carbohydrate) ratios, and despite not being designed to treat diabetes or any other disease, can still have a positive impact on diabetes and diabetes management.
+While anecdotal, the interview series is important because of the insight on how following a consistent whole-food plant-based (WFPB) meal plan that incorporates ingredient diversity, without regard for macronutrient (protein, fat, and carbohydrate) ratios, and despite not being designed to treat diabetes or any other disease, can still have a positive impact on diabetes and diabetes management.

 We hope that this series inspires readers to talk with their doctors and other medical professionals about how making a shift to eating a diet filled with whole plant foods could impact their medical status.

-We also hope that the series inspires medical professionals to want to learn more about whole food plant based dietary patterns so they are equipped to encourage and support patients who are motivated to change the way they eat.
+We also hope that the series inspires medical professionals to want to learn more about whole-food plant-based dietary patterns so they are equipped to encourage and support patients who are motivated to change the way they eat.

 If you are taking medication(s) and decide that you want to try a WFPB dietary pattern, it’s important to let your doctor know up front what you are doing.
 Changing what you eat can have an immediate impact on your metabolism and your medications may require adjustment quickly.
 Keeping your doctor informed so they can guide you on making medication adjustments will help you navigate safely.